 Q. I don’t see a course listed that is close to my location.
 Will you be hosting a course in my area soon?

-A. The RRCA plans courses in locations in which running clubs, running stores, and other host organizations have applied to host and locally plan the course.
+A. The RRCA plans in-person courses in locations in which running clubs, running stores, and other host organizations have applied to host and locally plan the course.
 If you don’t see a convenient course for you, consider working with your local running club, running store, YMCA, etc. to host an RRCA Coaching Certification Course.
 Visit http://www.rrca.org/programs/coaching-certification/hosting/ for to review the course hosting requirements and to submit a request.
-We are now scheduling courses for 2020.
+We are now scheduling courses for late 2020 through 2021.

 Q. Why is it so hard to get into the coaching courses?

 A. RRCA Coaching Certification courses are hosted by RRCA member running clubs, running stores, physical therapy practices, and other organizations.
+Cohort size is limited to ensure a positive learning experience via lecture, discussion, and small group work.
 Course hosts are given the opportunity to sell course seats to their members, employees, and volunteers.
 When the RRCA opens the course up for national registration, less than half of the seats may remain for attendees not associated with the host organization; there is a chance that the course may be entirely sold out.
 We encourage people interested in taking the course to get involved with their local running clubs, or work with a local organization to host a course.
 See above for more information.

 Q. The course I want to attend is full.
 Is there a waiting list?

 A. Yes.
-In 2017 we began using an automated waiting list tool through the RunSignUp registration platform.
+We use an automated waiting list tool through the RunSignUp registration platform to fill seats that open up due to withdrawals.
 If you are interested in attending a sold-out course posted on the website, please follow the link to the RunSignUp page for the desired course and register for that course's waiting list.
 You will receive an email if a space becomes available.
 Due to our small staff size, we do not take phone calls or emails about waiting list status.
 If a spot becomes available, you will be contacted directly.